Un-named 3 year old bay gelding

 Brave Inca has provided Winning Ways Syndicate Manager Oran Crean with many thrills over the last seven years.
 Bought by Colm Murphy on behalf of the Dublin based Crean and O’Tierney families for €18,000 at the Goffs Land Rover sales in June 2001, Brave Inca was the Novices syndicate’s first foray into racehorse ownership.

-Synonymous with Cheltenham, Brave Inca has shown his battling qualities on many occasions, winning 15 of his 33 races including ten grade ones.
+Synonymous with Cheltenham, Brave Inca showed his battling qualities on many occasions, winning 15 of his 33 races including ten grade ones.
 These include two Irish Champion Hurdles, the English Champion Hurdle, Punchestown's Champion Hurdle, Hattons Grace Hurdle and the Letheby and Christopher Supreme Novice Hurdle as well as being placed in two more English Champion Hurdles.
-Brave Inca was also crowned Anglo-Irish Horse of the Year 2006.

-Now retired in Colm's yard, Brave Inca has been retrained and competed in the "Racehorses to Riding Horses" at the RDS in August 2009 where he picked up his first rosette!!
+Now retired in Colm's yard, Brave Inca has been retrained and has won the "Racehorses to Riding Horses" class at the RDS in 2009 & 2011!!
+He regularly leads work on the gallops and is part of the team in Killena.

 For further details on Brave Inca, click here.